shaolang/blog/content/posts/xxxx-xx-xx-eip-and-apache-camel.md

 be an `InOut`, `InOnly`, or `InOptionalOut` (enum values from [`org.apache.camel.ExchangePattern`][exchangePattern]).

+### Command Message
+Command Message is an implementation of the well-known [Command pattern][gof-command-pattern] from the Design Patterns book.
+It is simply a regular message that happens to contain a command.
+A [Simple Object Access Protocol (SOAP)][soap] is a command message.

+To ensure each command is only consumed and invoked once, command messages are usually sent on a [Point-to-Point Channel](#point-to-point-channel).

 ## Message Channels
 Most of the time, the number of channels to set up is predefined--agreed between applications upfront--as opposed to created dynamically and